International Sports Arena Shenzhen

 FULL OLYMPIC TRACK

-Charlie Doing very well after a long spell of running inactivity. last known occasion was in University in Shanxi Province
+Charlie Doing very well after a long spell of running inactivity. last known occasion was in University in Shanxi Province, She appreciates that her health and well-being is super important

 MULTI- MANUFACTURER DISPLAY CAR SHOW